BuecAle/TournamentGenerator_ISD/README.md

  * Lucy Gannon

  ## Usage
-The tournament is deisgn of the Tournaments is very intuitive, meaning new users should be able to master the process simply.
+The deisgn of the Tournament Generator is very intuitive, meaning new users should be able to master the process quickly.

-1 New Users begin on the Homepage where there is a 'start' button to begin.
+1. New Users begin on the Homepage where there is a 'start' button to begin.
-2 Users are redirected to a page where they can create their new tournament.
+2. Users are redirected to a page where they can create their new tournament.
 They can decided between a game with 8, 16, or 32 teams.
 The tournament is then created.
-3 Users then enter information about each team and the scores as the tournament progresses.
+3. Users then enter information about each team and the scores as the tournament progresses.

  ______